lqc/thinkcspy/source/pygame.rst

         while True:

-            # look for an event from keyboard, mouse, etc.
+            # look for an event from keyboard, mouse, joystick, etc.
             ev = pygame.event.poll()
             if ev.type == pygame.QUIT:   # window close button clicked?
                 break                    # leave game loop

             # do other bits of logic for the game here
             frame_count += 1
             if frame_count % 500 == 0:
                 t1 = time.clock()
                 frame_rate = 500 / (t1-t0)
                 t0 = t1

-            # now draw the new surface
-            main_surface.fill(light_blue, whole_board)
+            # Completely redraw the surface, starting with background
+            main_surface.fill((0, 200, 255), main_surface.get_rect())

-            # put a red rectangle somewhere in the window
+            # Put a red rectangle somewhere on the surface
             main_surface.fill((255,0,0), (300, 100, 150, 90))

-            # copy the image to the surface, at this (x,y) posn
+            # Copy our image to the surface, at this (x,y) posn
             main_surface.blit(ball, (100, 120))

+            # Make a new surface with an image of the text
             the_text = my_font.render('Frame = {0},  rate = {1:.2f} fps'
                       .format(frame_count, frame_rate), True, (0,0,0))
+            # Copy the text surface to the main surface
             main_surface.blit(the_text, (10, 10))

-            # Now the surface is fully drawn, put it on display!
+            # Now that everything is drawn, put it on display!
             pygame.display.flip()

         pygame.quit()

     main()